Eyeglass All Product Installation and Upgrade Guides Publication

 5. /etc/sudoers.d/admin

-These above mentioned files need to be replaced after you upgrade your RHEL packages.
-We strongly recommend copying the above mentioned files to a location prior to performing RHEL package upgrade so that they can be copied back safe after upgrade.
+These above-mentioned files need to be replaced after you upgrade your RHEL packages.
+We strongly recommend copying the above-mentioned files to a location prior to performing the RHEL package upgrade so that they can be copied back safe after the upgrade.

 Eyeglass Upgrade Instructions for RHEL and Centos